Skip to main content

 Job Description:

-Under direct supervision of Branch Manager, helps performs inventory management, customer service, data entry, some possible filling, and light cleaning duties.
+Under direct supervision of Branch Manager, performs customer service functions, data entry, organization of paperwork, and light cleaning duties (maintaining clean racks, counters and customer service areas).

 Qualifications: